Guided Tour of Seattle's Kubota Garden

 Seattle, Washington

-Come join the Maple Society of North America in a guided tour of Seattle's treasured Kubota Garden, led by Don Brooks, Head Gardener for the past 30 years.
+the Maple Society of North America was fortunate to have a guided tour of Seattle's treasured Kubota Garden, led by Don Brooks, Head Gardener for the past 30 years.

-Together we'll wander among 20 acres featuring 11 ponds, 140 maple varieties, 30 hydrangea varieties, and many more botanical delights as we learn first-hand the historical significance and preservation stories about this incredible garden.
+Together we wandered among 20 acres featuring 11 ponds, 140 maple varieties, 30 hydrangea varieties, and many more botanical delights as we learned first-hand the historical significance and preservation stories about this incredible garden.

-Although our guided tour is free, we ask that you donate a minimum of $10 directly to The Kubota Garden Foundation, although donations of $25 or more will provide you with a Foundation membership for 1 year, with benefits that include seasonal newsletters, plant sale discounts, special events, and the annual members’ meeting.
-The Kubota Garden Foundation is a non-profit 501(c)(3); your donations are tax-deductible.
+Although our guided tour was free, we asked attendees to donate a minimum of $10 directly to The Kubota Garden Foundation (donations of $25 or more provided a Foundation membership for 1 year, with benefits that include seasonal newsletters, plant sale discounts, special events, and the annual members’ meeting).
+The Kubota Garden Foundation is a non-profit 501(c)(3); donations were tax-deductible.

 About Kubota Garden